MrWolfZ/simplux/recipes/advanced/using-in-redux-application/README.md

 })
 ```

 Now there is only one more step that is required.
-We need to let **simplux** know about our new store.
+We need to let **simplux** know about our Redux store.

 ```ts
 import { setReduxStoreForSimplux } from '@simplux/core'